Men of War

 Men of War is a real-time tactics video game franchise, based mainly in World War II.
+The games were first developed by Best Way, a company based in Ukraine.

 Main series

 Soldiers: Heroes of World War II

-Soldiers: Heroes of World War II is the original game of the 'Men of War' series, and uses an early GEM engine.
+Soldiers: Heroes of World War II is the original game of the Men of War series, and uses an early GEM engine.
 The player can control German, British, American or Soviet soldiers in single and multiplayer.
 As with many of the Men of War games, the missions are based on leading a small amount of forces into battle against a larger enemy.
 The goal is to use military tactics in the simulation to overcome the enemy with minimal losses.

 Faces of War

 Faces of War is the sequel to Soldiers: Heroes of World War II, with new features added onto the GEM engine.
-The player can now freely move the camera with a now fully 3D engine, and can destroy virtually anything in the environment.
+The player can freely move the camera with a fully 3D engine, and can destroy virtually anything in the environment.
 Although the player still controls a smaller group of units, the missions are usually on a more massive scale, rather than small special operations.
 This aspect includes AI units allied to the player, more enemy units and more vehicles.
 The multiplayer also has been expanded, with more options, modes and larger battles.